 Prior to or during an emergency situation, the College may utilize BerkAlert to notify students of any pending emergency via text messaging and email.
 Contact information for students must be current in order for them to be reached in the event of an emergency.
-Students must access the Student Self-Service tab on Blackboard to update their contact information.
+Students must access the Student Self-Service tab on Engage to update their contact information.

 The Berkeley Store

 School supplies and a selection of Berkeley College apparel and merchandise are available on the online Berkeley Store and an on-site store on the Woodland Park campus.
-Students may shop online and have their orders shipped to any Berkeley College campus for pick up at no extra charge.
+Students may shop online and have their orders shipped to any Berkeley College campus for pickup at no extra charge.
 The Berkeley Store hours are posted on its website.

 Most courses use eTexts and do not require traditional textbooks.
-If a traditional textbook is required for a course, the information, including course requirements, pricing, International Standard Book Numbers (ISBN), and available textbook options may be found on The Berkeley Store's website.
+If a traditional textbook is required for a course, the information, including course requirements, pricing, International Standard Book Numbers (ISBN), and available textbook options may be found on the Berkeley Store's website.
 Textbooks are generally available two weeks before the start of each semester.

 When the program tuition and fees includes books and supplies, students have the option of purchasing any required traditional textbooks and supplies from another source, as long as they meet the requirements for the course.
 In order to receive a credit for textbooks/supplies that are purchased from another source, a student must request a waiver from the Department Chair who will determine the appropriateness of the items.
 If approved, the Chair will forward that information to the Berkeley Store to verify that the items distributed by the College have been returned, and the waiver will be forwarded to the Student Accounts Department so that a credit can be applied to the student’s account.

 Students with financial aid credit may charge required course supplies other than books against the funds by submitting a signed "Transfer of Funds Request" form to the Student Accounts Department.
-This form is available on Blackboard.